Matías Zamora: Career

 Back in Chile, he joined Deportes Puerto Montt.
 Subsequently, he has played for Deportes Vallenar, Deportes Valdivia, Santiago Morning and Deportes Limache, with whom he won the 2023 Segunda División Profesional.

 For the 2024 season, he joined Concón National in the Segunda División Profesional de Chile.

+In December 2025, Zamora joined Mexican club Tlaxcala.

+In March 2026, Zamora moved to Europe and joined Ranger's in the Primera Divisió.